DeepDriving/CarND-MPC-Project/README.md

 I tried N > 10 and found the vehicle couldnot handle sharp turns.
 10 seems to be the optimal case for N.  Lower dt seems to cause osicilations.
 This N multiplied by dt (0.05 *10) gives 0.5 second, so our predictive controller only predicts the set of states for next 0.5 second .
 This seems about correct for a highly volatile environment for a vehicle driving on a high speed in a high traffic environment.

+# 3rd order polynomial to the waypoints

+The simulation provided relevant trajectory waypoints for the vehicles's current location, however, both the trajectory waypoints and the vehicle's location and heading were given in the global reference frame.
+To simplify the MPC calculations, I converted both the waypoints and the vehicle's location to the vehicle coordinate frame.
+This was acheived by translating, then rotating the points in the global coordinate frame using the vehicle's current location and heading.
+Then, the trajectory points were fit to a 3rd order polynomial, whose coefficents were fed to the MPC.

+# Latency Handling

+no latency handling was necessary because of low speed (~20 MPH)